CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 | Amazon S3 <br>Glacier Deep Archive | ▪️ Lowest-cost object storage class ideal for archiving<br>▪️ Able to retrieve objects within 12 to 48 hours |  |
 | Amazon S3 <br>Outposts | ▪️ Creates S3 buckets on Amazon S3 Outposts<br>* Makes it easier to retrieve, store, and access data on AWS Outposts | ▪️ delivers object storage to your on-premises AWS Outposts environment.<br>▪️ It works well for workloads with local data residency requirements <br>that must satisfy demanding performance needs by keeping data close to <br>on-premises applications. |

+> In the Amazon S3 Intelligent-Tiering storage class, Amazon S3 monitors objects’ access patterns.
+If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, Amazon S3 Standard-IA.
+If you access an object in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, Amazon S3 Standard.

 <div align="center">
 <img width="1000" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/079d47ba-c50a-4e6f-b458-3b6b7fea5c32">